-In November 2020, Richmond Valley Council received $8.2 million from the joint Federal Government and NSW Government Bushfire Local Economy Recovery Fund to complete the master plan for the redevelopment of the Casino Showground and Racecourse.
+In November 2020, Richmond Valley Council received $8.2 million from the joint Australian and NSW Government’s Bushfire Local Economy Recovery Fund (BLER) to complete the master plan for the Casino Showground and Racecourse redevelopment.

 The master plan, which Council adopted in September 2018 after extensive consultation with key stakeholder groups, features a new indoor equestrian arena, redevelopment of the horse racing training stables, and other key renewal projects listed below.

-One of the exciting outcomes of the master plan is to position Casino the equestrian capital of the Northern Rivers, bringing visitors from across the region and interstate, and in turn will provide an sustained economic boost to the Richmond Valley.
+One of the exciting outcomes of the master plan is to position Casino as the equestrian capital of the Northern Rivers, bringing visitors from across the region and interstate, and in turn, will provide a sustained economic boost to the Richmond Valley.